Caltech-IPAC/nexsciTAP/Sphinx/spatial_index.rst

 the low and high value allows the database to jump from record to record in the table, therefore only having to do two I/Os for every record touched (*i.e.,* the index and the table record).
-If this is a small fraction of the table total, the overall time is much small than reading through the whole table (the alternative).
+If this is a small fraction of the table total, the overall time is much smaller than reading through the whole table (the alternative).

 Only one of the constraints can be used for any given query (we can only step through the records in one order).
 The DBM also contains a histogram of the values for each